When it comes to customer service, not every interaction is a walk in the park.

 Thank you for your patience.
 Would you be alright finishing our conversation through text to help us better understand each other?
 I will stay on the line as we communicate in case you have any trouble.

-If you have an international customer base or want to grow your customer base, it might be a good idea to increase the number of bilingual support staff agents or invest in an interpretation service to show you value your customers.
+If you have an international customer base or want to grow it, it might be a good idea to increase the number of bilingual support staff agents or invest in an interpretation service to show you value your customers.

 24. The customer is happy with the service or product

-Not every customer interaction is a positive one, so receiving a call that a customer is happy with the service or experience can be a breath of fresh air.
+Not every customer interaction is positive, so receiving a call that a customer is happy with the service or experience can be a breath of fresh air.
 Always start these conversations by thanking the customer for sharing their thoughts and find out a bit more about what made their experience a great one.

 Here’s an example of how to reply:

 |I’m so happy to hear that you had such a positive experience, Sierra. |